 The 19th edition of the festival will be held in Bali 1-7 June 2026

-Icon Bali Mall with screening at the Cinema XXI and other selected locations.
+Icon Bali Mall with screenings at the Cinema XXI and special events at other selected locations.

 Asia Pacific Screen Awards, Sundance Film Forward, American Film Showcase, HK International Film Festival, Asian Film Awards Academy, and Art of the Score at The Juilliard School, Center for Creative Technology.

-In 2024, Balinale was proudly officially approved as an Oscar® Qualifying Festival; winners of the Balinale Short Film Competition may now be eligible for consideration for the Oscar® competition for Best Short Film in all three categories (Narrative, Documentary and Animation).
+In 2024, Balinale was proudly officially approved as an Oscar® Qualifying Festival; winner of the Balinale Short Film Competition may now be eligible for consideration for the Oscar® competition for Best Short Film.

 Yes, Forums, Seminars, Panel Discussions, Educational Programs, Networking Opportunities

-Yes, Special Jury Award, Best Narrative Feature, Best Documentary Feature, Best Short Narrative, Best Short Documentary, Best Short Animation, and Committee Choice Award.
-Plus the Gary L Hayes Award for Emerging Indonesian Filmmakers
+Special Jury Award, Best Narrative Feature, Best Documentary Feature, Best Short Narrative, Best Short Documentary, Best Short Animation, and Committee Choice Award.
+Plus the Gary L Hayes Award for Emerging Indonesian Filmmakers.

-Call for Film Submissions will be announced in November.
-We use FilmFreeway as the platform for accepting submissions for all categories including feature and short narrative, documentary, animation.
+Call for Film Submissions will be announced in October.
+The festival uses FilmFreeway as the platform for accepting submissions for all categories.

 The festival values the collective experience of watching films in a shared setting to honor the extensive effort and craftsmanship that goes into film creation.

-A combination of in-cinema screening with a number of outdoor (layer tancap) showings is an exciting way to unite international audiences and our local community.
+A combination of in-cinema screening and a number of outdoor (layar tancap) showings is an exciting way to unite international audiences and our local community.

 Yes, we offer a limited number of discounts and waivers for Non-Indonesian Productions: Alumni, Invited Films.

-Internationally affiliated forums and events are provided to students throughout the year that aim to inspire the next generation of education arts and new emerging art forms.
+Student programs throughout the year aim to inspire the next generation of education arts and new emerging art forms, many of which are offered free of charge.

 The festival focuses on sustainability and eco-friendly practices and initiatives that engage the local community and support its development.